Psykotikism/Mutant_Tanks/INFORMATION.md

 - Maximum types: 500
 - Ability count: 66
-- Please don't report any bugs or issues if you're using the plugin on a listen server.
+- Please don't report any bugs or issues if you're using the plugins on a listen server.
 No support will be provided for that kind of server.
 - THIS FILE IS NOT THE CONFIG FILE!
 USE IT AS A REFERENCE!

 ## Plugin Settings